nevoland/realue/README.md

 #### `Query` object

+Either a single query continaing the following properties:

 - `type: string`: a string identifying the type object to fetch
 - `method: enum { 'get', 'list', 'post', 'put', 'patch', 'delete' }`: method to apply on the queried object
 - `refresh: boolean`: if `true`, bypasses any cache